Vladimir the Incompetent

 Now comes the Mother of all Failures.
 Against all expectations, the Russian invasion of 24th February 2022 is faltering.
 Putin underestimated Ukrainian resolve and overestimated Russian firepower and morale in a crescendo of state-sponsored hubris.
 A lifetime of bending reality and communicating this false reality to his own people has bounced back to him in the form of self-delusion.
 Accustomed to spinning success out of failure, it will be difficult to put a positive spin on this one.

-Hamstrung by an increasing inability to disassociate himself from a world of fantasy and wishful thinking, Putin has fallen into a number of traps over the years of his reign.
+Hamstrung by an increasing inability to disassociate himself a world of fantasy and wishful thinking, Putin has fallen into a number of traps over the years of his reign.

 Finally, Putin continually talks about putting the clock back.
 The trouble is, it may not go back to where he wants it to go.
 There is a danger that the default goes to 1848, where nationalist uprisings led to the eventual break up of Turkish Balkans and Austro Hungary some years later.
 If the Russian Federation disintegrates into its constituent parts because of the toxic combination of further repression and a weak central power, this may be the real legacy of Putin’s reign.
 Far from being the man that made Russia greater, future Russian historians will look on Putin as the man that shrank Russia to Pre-Peter the Great.
 This will be a culmination of a lifetime of failures.
 He will be remembered, not as a god, but as a mortal who spun a god-like aura but in the end, was completely out of his depth when it comes to building a healthy society.